-The sub-fund invested in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which were domiciled in, based in, or carried out the larger part of their business activities in, Emerging Markets.
+The sub-fund invested in normal market conditions a minimum of 90% of its net assets in equities and equity equivalent securities of companies which were domiciled in, based in, carried out the larger part of their business activities in, or were listed on a Regulated Market in, any developed European country.
+The sub-fund might have also invested in eligible closed-ended Real Estate Investment Trusts ("REITs").

-The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process to reduce sustainability risk.
+The sub-fund included the identification and analysis of a company's ESG credentials as an integral part of the investment decision making process with the aim of reduced sustainability risk and enhanced returns.